-- Continuous use of $\text{SpO}2$ sensor may result in discomfort or pain, especially for those with microcirculatory problem.
-It is recommended that the sensor should NOT be applied to the same place for over two hours, change the measuring site periodically if necessary. - $\bullet^{\times}$ SpO2 measuring position must be examined more carefully for some special patient.
-Do NOT place the SpO2 sensor on the finger with edema or fragile tissue. - $\bigcirc$ If sterile packaging of SpO2 sensor is damaged, do not use it any more. - $\bigcirc$ Check the SpO2 sensor and cable before use.
-Do NOT use the damaged SpO2 sensor. - $\bigcirc$ When the temperature of SpO2 sensor is abnormal, do not use it any more. - $\bigcirc$ Please do not allow the cable to be twisted or bended. - $\bigcirc$ Do NOT put the SpO2 sensor and pressure cuff on the same limb, otherwise the NIBP measuring will affect SpO2 measuring and cause the alarm error. - (a) Using nail polisher or other cosmetic product on the nail may affect the accuracy of measurement. - $\bigcirc$ The fingernail should be of normal length. - $\bigcirc$ The SpO2 sensor can not be immerged into water, liquor or cleanser completely, because the sensor has no capability of waterproofness.
+- Continuous use of $SpO_2$ sensor may result in discomfort or pain, especially for those with microcirculatory problem.
+It is recommended that the sensor should NOT be applied to the same place for over two hours, change the measuring site periodically if necessary. - SpO2 measuring position must be examined more carefully for some special patient.
+Do NOT place the SpO2 sensor on the finger with edema or fragile tissue. - $\bigcirc$ If sterile packaging of SpO2 sensor is damaged, do not use it any more. - $\triangle$ Check the SpO2 sensor and cable before use.
+Do NOT use the damaged SpO2 sensor. - $\bigcirc$ When the temperature of SpO2 sensor is abnormal, do not use it any more. - Please do not allow the cable to be twisted or bended. - Do NOT put the SpO2 sensor and pressure cuff on the same limb, otherwise the NIBP measuring will affect SpO2 measuring and cause the alarm error. - Using nail polisher or other cosmetic product on the nail may affect the accuracy of measurement. - The fingernail should be of normal length. - The SpO2 sensor can not be immerged into water, liquor or cleanser completely, because the sensor has no capability to resist the harmful ingress of water